eburghar/envlt/README.md

 the value is parsed as json if `js` or kept as is if `str`

-The main use of the `const:str` expression is to differentiate a standard variable from one to be imported with `-I`.
+The main use of the `const:str:value` expression was to be able to differentiate a standard (not imported) variable from one to be imported when using the `-I` flag, although you can achieve the same result by explicitely import a regular (whose value is not an expression) variable with `-V NAME`.

 # Example